Cananito/Cananito.github.io/_generator/content/about-me.md

 I studied **Computer Science** at **CETYS Universidad** (Tijuana campus) from 2008 to 2012.

-I went to high school to “la Lázaro” (Preparatoria Federal Lázaro Cárdenas) from 2005 to 2008, taking the “Informatics” specialty.
+I went to high school to “la Lázaro” (Preparatoria Federal Lázaro Cárdenas) from 2005 to 2008, taking the “Computing” specialty.

 ## Personal Life